Morocco — World Showcase — Epcot

-While the real Morocco is located on the westernmost tip of north Africa, bordering Algeria to the east and the Moroccan-occupied Western Sahara to the southeast, Epcot's Morocco pavilion is located between France and Japan.
-From across the World Showcase Lagoon, the Koutoubia Minaret (prayer tower) can be seen.
+While the real Morocco is located on the westernmost tip of north Africa, Epcot’s Morocco pavilion is located between France and Japan.
+From across the World Showcase Lagoon, the Koutoubia Minaret (prayer tower) can be seen towering over the pavilion.

 The showcase re-creates the architecture and atmosphere of this famed northern African kingdom.
 Three cities are represented: Casablanca, Fez, and Marrakesh.
 The landscape is dominated by plants of economic importance, a reflection of the integral role agriculture plays in this country.